 - Completed 24 Professional/Technical and 30 Transfer Program Maps as of June 2022.

 - Continuing the work to build transparent onboarding of Full- and Part-time faculty across divisions, and pilot more effective student and peer evaluations.

 - Will be working to build professional development opportunities for those who teach intro to majors courses.

 - Integrated Student Supports (ISS):

-- Expanding New Student Orientations to in-person along with virtual option.
+- Expanding New Student Orientations (NSO) to include in-person along with virtual options.